 - Take a deep breath and hold it for five to 10 seconds whenever you get the urge to smoke.

 - Ask people who smoke not to smoke around you.

-- Drink fewer caffeinated beverages; caffeine may stimulate your urge to smoke.
-Also avoid alcohol, as it also may increase your urge to smoke and can be harmful to your baby.
+- Drink fewer caffeinated beverages.
+Caffeine might stimulate your urge to smoke.
+Also avoid alcohol, as it also might increase your urge to smoke and can be harmful to your baby.